ctensz65/ctensz65.github.io/about.md

 ### 101 Guide

 At the core of this blog lies a commitment to demystifying offensive security.
 Whether it's pen-testing, red team strategies, or malware intricacies, I aim to distill complex concepts into accessible insights.
-I also delve into the fascinating world of robotics, offering a unique perspective that bridges cybersecurity and automated systems.
+I also delve into the fascinating world of robotics, cause it was my specific major i took in college.

 My posts are grouped by topic category, there are also tags in each post that reflect an object, real or conceptual.
 This method was inspired by [/dev/null](https://blog.benstein.nl/).